top of page

 “Do not say, ‘I am too young.’

-You must go to everyone I send you and sat whatever I command you.
+You must go to everyone I send you to and say whatever I command you.

 Do not be afraid of them, for I am with you and will rescue you,”